 Privacy and confidentiality are words that are used often and interchangeably in the legal and dispute resolution world, yet there are key differences between the terms that are important to understand.
 Just what these differences are and how they affect information is a concept that is sometimes overlooked when engaging in a legal dispute.
 Many legal and alternative dispute resolution systems require confidentiality, but many people do not see the differences between this requirement and privacy surrounding the proceedings and information.

 Privacy and confidentiality are both forms of protection for a person’s information, yet how they protect them is the difference that makes each concept unique.
 Before diving into the differences between the two, it is also important to note that the two are often interchanged and confused simply because they deal with similar information.
 Starting with this similarity highlights the ways that these two concepts overlap and relate to one another, which will also help differentiate them.

-Definition of Privacy:
+Definition of Private Information

 Privacy is a state of shielding oneself or information from the public eye.
 It allows a person to be free from being observed or disturbed.
 It includes the right of a person to be left alone and it limits access to a person or their information.
 It includes the right of access to a person.
 Privacy applies specifically to the person that is being protected rather than the information that they share and is the personal choice of the individual rather than an obligation on the person that receives the information to keep it quiet.

-- Search and Seizures: The Fourth Amendment to the United States Constitution creates a “reasonable expectation of privacy” by protecting a person’s home and person from unreasonable search and seizure.
+The Fourth Amendment to the United States Constitution creates a “reasonable expectation of privacy” by protecting a person’s home and person from unreasonable search and seizure.
 This protection limits what police officers can search through and examine without cause.
 This theoretically protects the person from unwanted access.

 While not a constitutional right in broad terms in the United States, many countries include a right to privacy in their bill of rights for their citizens.
 These laws protect the individual from the public eye in sensitive situations or from having their personal and private information shared in such a way that gives uncontrolled access to a person.

 There are other examples of privacy in the legal sense, but these examples help demonstrate how privacy is used and compared to confidentiality.